MPhil/PhD

 Between 18 and 24 months from your initial date of registration you are required to present a detailed thesis outline and two draft chapters for consideration by an internally appointed panel of examiners.
 This formal assessment (also referred to as 'upgrade') includes an oral examination and normally sanctions your transfer from MPhil to PhD registration.

-You are expected to complete a PhD in three to four (full-time registration) or six to eight years (part-time registration).
+You are expected to complete a PhD in three to four (full-time registration) or four to six years (part-time registration).

 Assessment